toothmonsterr/Small-Crimes-Collective/System/Character Creation.md

 * **Origin** - Where your character is from in the world.

 If you need help developing any of these, let the community know in the [character-help channel](https://discord.com/channels/1382793642871099392/1382793644167401512).
 You are free to develop regions, cities, and locales outside [[Twin Star Falls|The City]] for your character to be from, based on the landmasses on the [[World Map]].

+### Optional Step: Quirks
+Fabula Ultima allows for unique twists on character mechanics called **Quirks.** Your character can have **one quirk** at any given time.
+These quirks are found in the expanded Atlases.
+If you do take a Quirk, check the **Additional Tables** tab on your sheet.
+Copy the Quirk table and paste it into your Main Sheet so its features are clear to you and others.

+### Step 2: Classes
+Choose two OR three (not more or fewer) classes to start with.
+You have five levels to input into these classes.
+Note down the **Free Benefits** and **Skills** gained from each class you take.

+### Step 3: Attributes
+Set your core attributes with one of the following spreads.
+- **Jack of All Trades**: d8 / d8 / d8 / d8
+- **Average**: d10 / d8 / d8 / d6
+- **Specialized**: d10 / d10 / d6 / d6
+Assign these dice to your **Dexterity (DEX)**, **Insight (INS)**, **Might (MIG)**, and **Willpower (WLP)**.

+### Step 4: Starting Zenit
+To determine your starting Zenit, roll for it in the [rolls-log](https://discord.com/channels/1382793642871099392/1392976635195818164) channel.
+Use the following format:
+`!r 2d6 * 10 [Your Character Name here] starting zenit`
+### Step 5: Starting Equipment
+To start with, you can spend your starting zenit on any **Basic** equipment, as listed in the core rulebook.
+More official shop documents are to come.
+### Step 6: Finishing Touches
+To round out your character, it's time to determine their **name**, **pronouns**, **appearance**, and **biography.** Name, pronoun, and a short biography is required for submission.
+If you want to use art for your character, keep in mind that we have a **no generative AI** rule on the server for artwork.

+## Submission
+Now it's time to submit your character.
+This is a collaborative process, so there may be some edits or suggestions made to allow your character to best fit into the world.

+To start, create a post in the [character-profiles](https://discord.com/channels/1382793642871099392/1382793643974201573) channel with the following:

+* Name - the name or moniker of your character.
+* Pronouns - the character's pronouns of choice.
+* Origin - where the character is from, pre-established or of your own creation
+* Classes - the two to three classes you selected during creation
+* Sheet - a link to your Google sheet (make sure it's set to public) or Fultimator sheet
+* About - Some history/profile/descriptions of your character, as brief or as long as you'd like.
+* Art (optional) - any character art you may want to use as reference.

+A GM will make a thread from your post to review it, discuss with you, and suggest changes as needed.
+These threads are public, and other players can view or make suggestions as well.

+Once you're approved by a GM, you can begin to play!
+Head over to [[Roleplay & Sessions]] for more information.